gohugoio/hugo/content/en/commands/hugo_deploy.md

 ---
 ## hugo deploy

-Deploy your site to a Cloud provider.
+Deploy your site to a cloud provider

 ### Synopsis

-Deploy your site to a Cloud provider.
+Deploy your site to a cloud provider

 See https://gohugo.io/hosting-and-deployment/hugo-deploy/ for detailed documentation.